What is Restless Leg Syndrome (RLS)?

 As a result, if you suffer from RLS, it’s important that you get screened for and then subsequently treated for venous insufficiency.
 Undergoing a noninvasive procedure like ablation is safer than the long-term use of drugs that are commonly prescribed for RLS and yet, as we’ve learned, this form of treatment can help eliminate your symptoms altogether.

-To learn more, click on the booklet below to request a free copy!
+To learn more, click on the booklet to download the digital version!

 Already having issues?
 Schedule your free leg exam today!